Loading

 The Guanella Pass Scenic Byway passes within 4 miles (6.4 km) west of Mount Blue Sky, linking Georgetown and I-70 with Grant and US 285, 22 miles (35 km) to the south.

-A marked hiking trail roughly parallels the highway from Echo Lake to the summit, and a second marked trail links Guanella Pass to Mount Bierstadt.
-A difficult side route of the latter climbs to the northeastern peak of The Sawtooth, from which an easy ridge leads to the summit of Mount Blue Sky.
+A marked hiking trail roughly parallels the highway from Echo Lake to the summit and is rated class 2.
+A class 3 side route of Mount Bierstadt climbs to the northeastern peak of The Sawtooth, from which an easier ridge leads to the summit of Mount Blue Sky.

 Most of the Evans massif is now part of the Mount Evans Wilderness area in Arapaho National Forest and Pike National Forest.
 The exception is a narrow corridor along the highway from Echo Lake that is excluded from the wilderness.
 Summit Lake Park and Echo Lake Park are part of the historic Denver Mountain Parks system.